AayushyaRajput/Data-Cleaning.sql/README.md

-## Data-Cleaning.sql
-This project involves cleaning and preparing a dataset of tech layoffs from 2024 using SQL.
-The data was sourced from Kaggle and cleaned by removing duplicates, standardizing formats, handling null values, and preparing it for further analysis.

-Dataset Source: Kaggle - Layoffs 2024
-Tools Used: MySQL (Structured Query Language)
-Objective: Clean and standardize real-world layoff data from 2022 to make it suitable for analysis.

-🛠️ Cleaning Steps Performed:
-Staging Table Creation:

-Created a copy of the original dataset (layoffs_staging) to ensure the raw data remains untouched during cleaning.

-Duplicate Removal:

-Used ROW_NUMBER() with a PARTITION BY clause to identify duplicate rows based on multiple key columns.

-Removed true duplicates while preserving legitimate repeated entries.

-Standardizing and Correcting Data:

-Replaced blank industry values with NULL.

-Used self-join logic to fill in missing industry fields based on company matches.

-Standardized inconsistent industry names like "CryptoCurrency" → "Crypto".

-Cleaned country values (e.g., removed periods from "United States.").

-Converted the date column from TEXT to proper DATE format using STR_TO_DATE().

-Handling Nulls:

-Kept important columns like total_laid_off, percentage_laid_off, and funds_raised_millions as NULL when appropriate.

-Removed rows with both total_laid_off and percentage_laid_off missing (incomplete records).

-Column Cleanup:

-Dropped helper column row_num after it was used to filter duplicates.

-✅ Final Output:
-A cleaned, structured version of the layoffs dataset in the layoffs_staging2 table.

-The data is now ready for further Exploratory Data Analysis (EDA), dashboards, or machine learning models.
+📊 Data Cleaning with SQL — Tech Layoffs 2024
+This project focuses on cleaning and preparing a real-world dataset of tech layoffs from 2024 using SQL.
+The goal is to make the data consistent, reliable, and ready for further analysis such as EDA, dashboards, or machine learning applications.

+📁 Dataset Source
+Kaggle: Layoffs 2024 (Provide exact link if available)

+🛠️ Tools Used
+MySQL — Structured Query Language for data manipulation and cleaning

+🎯 Objective
+To clean and standardize raw layoff data to ensure it’s analysis-ready — addressing duplicates, inconsistent formats, missing values, and more.

+🧼 Cleaning Workflow
+🗂️ 1.
+Staging Table Creation
+Created a staging table layoffs_staging to preserve the raw dataset.

+Ensured original data remains untouched during transformations.

+🧮 2.
+Duplicate Removal
+Applied ROW_NUMBER() with PARTITION BY to detect duplicates across key columns (company, location, etc.).

+Removed exact duplicates while keeping valid repeated entries.

+🛠️ 3.
+Data Standardization
+Replaced empty industry values with NULL.

+Populated missing industry data using a self-join based on matching company names.

+Standardized inconsistent labels like:

+"CryptoCurrency" → "Crypto"

+Cleaned country names:

+"United States." → "United States"

+Converted string date fields into SQL DATE format using STR_TO_DATE().

+❓ 4.
+Null Handling
+Retained NULL in fields like total_laid_off, percentage_laid_off, and funds_raised_millions where data was missing but valid.

+Removed rows where both total_laid_off and percentage_laid_off were missing — these were incomplete records.

+🧹 5.
+Column Cleanup
+Dropped the temporary row_num column used during duplicate filtering.

+✅ Final Output
+A clean, structured, and reliable version of the layoff dataset stored in the layoffs_staging2 table.

+🧪 Ready for:

+Exploratory Data Analysis (EDA)

+Dashboard visualizations

+Machine Learning workflows

+📌 Summary
+✅ Cleaned & deduplicated

+✅ Standardized formats

+✅ Null values handled

+✅ Analysis-ready dataset